 If those ideas sound like too much work (or it’s too late), you can always purchase plants in spring from local plant sales, nurseries, or online vendors selling both milkweed plants and nectar flowers.

 Buy plants from nurseries that have their own greenhouses or can guarantee no monarch-killing pesticides have been used on your plants.
-We buy most of our plants at locally-sourced plant sales.
+We buy most of our plants from locally-sourced plant sales.

-However, when local resources can’t provide you with exactly what you want, someone online usually can.
-Check out these milkweed seed resources.
+However, when local resources can’t provide you with exactly what you want, someone online usually can:

 Could you find all those options at your local nursery?